 While most banks offer the same foundational benefits in each account category, they do vary beyond that.

-For example, one account might have great international transfer rates, another might come with a rewards debit card, while another might offer account holders a discount on loan products.
+For example, one account might have great international transfer rates, another might come with a rewards debit card, and another might offer account holders a discount on loan products.

 Opening multiple bank accounts and using each when the situation makes sense keeps you from having to choose which perk is most important and foregoing the rest.